catnipsta/drag/README.md

 Q: How does drag handle dependencies?</br>
 A: Drag is free of dependency resolution, giving the user full control of their system.
 If you wish to list the recommended dependencies provided by Arch Linux, you may use the wiff command.</br>
 </br>
-Q: Do I have to stash a package first in order for pinch, wiff, smoke, etc to work?</br>
+Q: Do I have to run commands individually in order to install a package?</br>
-A: No. If you haven't stashed a package previously, commands will attempt to stash it for you.</br>
+A: No. You only need to run the smoke command.</br>
 </br>
-Q: Is the drag package manager meant to be used with a specific distribution?</br>
+Q: Is the drag package manager meant to be used on a specific distribution?</br>
 A: Although drag was created for Whispix, it can be used practically on any distribution, or even LFS.</br>